Vytautas Andriuškevičius: International

 Andriuškevičius was part of the Lithuania national football team.
 On 10 September 2019 he scored his only international goal, against Portugal in a 1–5 loss.

 Coaching career

 After retiring from playing, Andriuškevičius moved back to Portland and began coaching youth sports.
-On May 11, 2022 he became an assistant coach for Portland Thorns FC, the women's team in the same organization as the Timbers.
+On 11 May 2022, Portland Thorns FC — the women's team in the same organization as the Timbers — hired Andriuškevičius as an assistant coach.